Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Method

 \subsection{Adaptive Negative Evidential Deep Learning}

-\textbf{Approach Overview.} As shown in Figure \ref{fig:method}, our proposed framework contains three components: (1) an EDL head $D(\cdot)$ that quantifies uncertainty by outputting K evidence values to detect outliers in unlabeled data; (2) a Softmax head $C(\cdot)$ classifies all inlier samples by outputting K-way probabilities, including labeled data and inliers in unlabeled data; (3) a feature extractor $F(\cdot)$ shared by outlier detector and classifier.
+\textbf{Approach Overview.} As shown in Figure \ref{fig:anedl}, our proposed framework contains three components: (1) a shared feature extractor $F(\cdot)$; (2) a Softmax head $C(\cdot)$ that classifies samples by outputting K-way probabilities; (3) an EDL head $D(\cdot)$ that quantifies uncertainty by outputting K evidence values to detect outliers in unlabeled data.
 To adopt our framework to Open-set SSL, we propose an Adaptive Negative Optimization strategy to train EDL head by using all labeled and unlabeled samples.
 We introduce negative optimization to explicitly regularize our EDL detector to output low evidence values for uncertain classes, while deriving an adaptive loss weight to encourage the detector to pay more attention to these uncertain classes.
 For unlabeled data with confident prediction, we will use them jointly to train the Softmax classifier with labeled data.

 \textbf{Evidential Outlier Detector.} Traditional outlier detectors for Open-set SSL use Softmax activation function to predict confidence scores and achieve impressive performance.
 However, such softmax-based detectors only provide a point estimation of outlier probabilities, unable to quantify different types of uncertainty.
 To tackle the limitations of Softmax, we introduce evidential deep learning (EDL) \cite{sensoy2018evidential} to our framework as an outlier detection module.
 EDL proposes to integrate deep classification networks into the evidence framework of subjective logic \cite{josang2016subjective}, to jointly predict classification probabilities and quantify uncertainty.
 Specifically, for K-way classification, EDL uses a network $g(\boldsymbol{\theta})$ to calculate its evidence vector $\boldsymbol{e}= g(\boldsymbol{x}|\boldsymbol{\theta})$.
 Note that an activation function, e.g. Relu or Softplus, is on top of $g(\boldsymbol{\theta})$ to guarantee non-negative evidence.
 Then EDL correlates its derived evidence vector $\boldsymbol{e}\in \mathbb{R}_{+}^{K}$ to the concentration parameter $\boldsymbol{\alpha} \in \mathbb{R}_{+}^{K}$ of Dirichlet distribution $D(\boldsymbol{p}|\boldsymbol{\alpha})$ with the equality ${\alpha}_i = e_i + 1$.
 Dirichlet distribution parameterized by $\boldsymbol{\alpha}$ models the density of classification probability assignments and uncertainty.
 The expected probability of the $k^{th}$ class and uncertainty can be derived by